 The Tioga Road (the continuation of Highway 120 through the park) is usually closed due to snow from sometime in November until late May or June.
 During this time, Highways 108 and 4, which cross the Sierra Nevada north of Yosemite, are normally also closed.
 When the Tioga Road and other Sierra roads are closed, you'll need to use an alternate route to get to and from Yosemite to cross the Sierra Nevada.

 YARTS provides bus service to Yosemite Valley.
-During winter, there is no bus service outside of Yosemite Valley, except to the Yosemite Ski & Snowboard Area.
+During winter, there is no bus service outside of Yosemite Valley, except to Badger Pass.
 Bus service to or near giant sequoia groves is not available in winter.

 Where can I stay?